Felicity Huffman Court Date In College Admissions Scandal Pushed Back

 Last week news broke that famous and well-off parents had been paying bribes to prominent universities across the country to get their children into college.
-Those bribes ranged from replacing entrance test scores, having someone talk their children through entrance tests while they sat the exam, or having them accepted on all manner of sporting code scholarships their children have never even participated in.
+Those bribes ranged from replacing entrance test scores, having someone talk their children through entrance tests while they took the exam, or having them accepted on all manner of sporting code scholarships their children have never even participated in.

 Actress Felicity Huffman is one of the 50 people who have been brought up on charges as a result of their involvement in the scam.
 While Huffman was set to appear in court alongside fellow actress Lori Loughlin and others on March 29, ABC News reports she has been granted a stay of execution of sorts.